Alexander Penn Wooldridge

-Alexander Penn Wooldridge (April 13, 1847 – September 8, 1930) was an American politician and attorney who served as the mayor of Austin, Texas from 1909 to 1919.
+Alexander Penn Wooldridge (April 13, 1847 – September 8, 1930) was an American politician and attorney who served as the 36th mayor of Austin from 1909 to 1919.

 Biography

 Wooldridge was born in New Orleans on April 13, 1847, to Absalom and Julia Webber Davis.
 After graduating from the University of Virginia, he became a professor of physical science at Bethel College.
 In 1872, Wooldridge moved to Austin, Texas, where he became an attorney.

 In the early 1890s, he led the campaign to build the Austin Dam across the Colorado River; the dam failed in a flood in 1900.
 Wooldridge was the president of Austin's City National Bank in 1896 and also served as the first President of the Board of Trustees of the Austin Independent School District.
 He is sometimes called "The Father of Public Education in Austin."
 In 1909, he was elected as Mayor of Austin.
 During his tenure, the Spanish Flu epidemic of 1918 occurred.
 At the height of the epidemic, the city passed an ordinance closing the state university, all public and private schools, and all churches for a period of 30 days.
 He retired from the position in 1919.

 Wooldridge died on September 8, 1930, in Austin, Texas. he is buried in Oakwood Cemetery.